delucahs/training-repo/README.md

 # Training Repository
-This is a training repo, hello world!
+This is a training repo, hello coders!

+This is a second change